fduTristin/Database-System/notes/chap3.md

 * Write "relation A contains relation B" as "**not exists (B except A)**."

     ```sql
-    //find all students who have taken all courses offered by the Biology department
+    --find all students who have taken all courses offered by the Biology department
     select distinct S.ID, S.name
     from student as S
     where not exists ((select course_id